Commercial Naphthenic Acids Group - information sheet

 Overview

-- Under the Canadian Environmental Protection Act, 1999 (CEPA, 1999), the risk posed by a substance is determined by considering both its hazardous properties (its potential to cause adverse human health or ecological effects) and the amount of exposure there is to people and the environment.
-A substance may have hazardous properties; however, the risk to human health or to the environment may be low depending upon the level of exposure.
+• The risks posed by a substance are determined by both its hazardous properties (potential to cause adverse human health or ecological effects) and the amount or extent of exposure to people or the environment.

-- The ecological hazard and exposure potentials of these substances were classified using the Ecological Risk Classification of Organic Substances Approach.
+• The ecological hazard and exposure potentials of the two substances in this group were classified using the Ecological Risk Classification of Organic Substances (ERC) Approach.

 About these substances

-- NAs occur naturally in crude oil and they are recovered during the processing of extracted petroleum distillates, such as jet fuel, kerosene, and diesel.
-Salts of NAs, such as calcium naphthenates, are synthetic (human-made) and do not occur naturally.
+• Commercial naphthenic acids are obtained during the extraction of petroleum distillates, such as jet fuel, kerosene, and diesel during oil processing.
+Salts of commercial naphthenic acids, such as calcium naphthenates, do not occur naturally.

-- In Canada, NAs and calcium naphthenates are mainly found in products that are intended for professional/industrial use, such as lubricants for specialized transportation equipment and paints for automobile refinishing.
-Therefore, exposure of Canadians to these substances is not expected.
+• The assessment indicated that in Canada, CAS RN 1338-24-5 and calcium naphthenates are mainly found in products that are intended for professional/industrial use, such as lubricants for specialized transportation equipment and paints for automobile refinishing.
+Therefore, exposure of people in Canada to these substances is not expected.

 Key health and ecological effects (hazard)

-- NAs were identified as having a moderate ecological hazard potential based on the substance's moderate level of toxicity, while calcium naphthenates were identified as having a low ecological hazard potential.
+• According to information considered under the ERC Approach, CAS RN 1338-24-5 was identified as having a moderate ecological hazard potential based on potential to cause adverse effects in terrestrial food webs, while calcium naphthenates were identified as having a low ecological hazard potential.

 Risk assessment outcomes

-- As a result of this assessment, the Government is proposing that NAs and calcium naphthenates are not harmful to human health at current levels of exposure.
+• The Government concluded that CAS RN 1338-24-5 and calcium naphthenates are not harmful to human health at levels of exposure considered in the assessment.

-- The Government is also proposing that these substances are not entering the environment at levels that are harmful to the environment.
+• The Government also concluded that these substances are not entering the environment at levels that are harmful.